 Francisco Cordero Contract Information:

-Released by the Astros in September of 2012.
+Released by the Red Sox in March of 2014.

 To instantly reveal our fantasy analysis of every player – including Francisco Cordero – simply subscribe now.

 |2006 (Multiple Teams)||31||MAJ||TEX/MIL||77||0||0||75.3||68||31||7||84||32||10||5||22||–||–||3.70||1.33|

 |2012 (Multiple Teams)||37||MAJ||TOR/HOU||47||0||0||39.3||61||33||9||31||18||3||8||2||6||6||7.55||2.01||3-Year Averages||57||0||0||54.5||55||26||7||36||20||4||5||19||6||3||4.29||1.38|

 Francisco Cordero Split Stats (View Full Split Stats)